openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

 #### Step 4.
 Install the Package

-To install and configure the components of the development package for working with specific frameworks, use the commands below.
+To install and configure the components of the development package together with validated versions of specific frameworks, use the commands below.

 ```sh
 pip install openvino-dev[extras]